 Established in 1976 as a part of the Center for Judaic Studies, the Ira M. and Peryle Hayutin Beck Memorial Archives serves as a repository of the heritage of Jewish culture and history of the Rocky Mountain region, with an emphasis on Colorado.
-The items in our collections reflect the history and culture of the Colorado Jewish community from the late 1800s to the 1990s.
+The items in our collections reflect the history and culture of the Colorado Jewish community from the late 1880s to the present.

 Our collections contain a variety of materials including manuscripts, private papers, institutional records, oral histories, photographs, newspapers, memorabilia and documents.
 These materials reflect the history of organizations and businesses and the lives of individuals who have contributed to the building of Jewish life in the Rocky Mountain region.
 Many of the textiles and objects as well as highlights of the 3,000 photos in the Ira M. Beck Memorial Archives have been digitized for easy online viewing.